4. The Fallen Angels

-Satan was quick to corrupt our forefather and mother, even before they had any progeny conceived in absolute purity with whom he would also have to deal.
+Satan was quick to corrupt our forefather and mother, even before having any progeny conceived in absolute purity with whom he would also have to deal.
 The war was on!
 There in the Garden of Eden, God pronounced the gospel in advance to Adam and Eve with these words:

 14So the Lord God said to the serpent, “Because you have done this, “Cursed are you above all livestock and all wild animals!
 You will crawl on your belly, and you will eat dust all the days of your life.
 15And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel” (Genesis 3:14-15).

-After being given this sentence, the enemy began to plot how he would hinder the coming of the Seed of the Woman.
+When God pronounced the sentence against Satan, the enemy began to strategize how he would hinder the Seed of the Woman's coming.
 There is a limit to the authority that Satan has.
 In the Garden of Eden, the enemy gained access by deceiving Adam and Eve into an agreement to listen and obey Satan's word rather than God's.
-He sought to corrupt the inner character of humanity.
-He planned to pollute the human race and to taint and blemish the human species from ever being a fit temple for the Holy Son of God to be born of flesh.
-After the first initial attack by Satan in the Garden of Eden, not knowing when the Son of God was to be born of a virgin, he sent evil angels to corrupt the seed of the woman trying to preempt the birth of Christ through an innocent virgin.
+He sought to corrupt and blemish the human species from ever being a fit temple for the Holy Son of God to be born of flesh.
+After the first initial attack by Satan in the Garden of Eden, not knowing when the Son of God was to be born of a virgin, Satan sent evil angels to corrupt the seed of the woman and thereby interfere with the birth of Christ through an innocent virgin.
 As we read the below passage, be especially aware of the result of the evil incursion by fallen angels: